 I am interested in relating chemical policy to human diseases and population-level health effects.
 This focus builds on my professional experience as a Master Technologist at Hewlett-Packard and lead the Global Regulatory Affairs & Chemical Compliance Team.
 In this role, I have evaluate materials used in printing products and guide printing supply companies on regulatory and chemical compliance matters.
 I have also been able to incorporate environmental and human health criteria into technical specifications to complement traditional performance, cost, safety and reliability requirements in material selection.

-My focus in graduate school is environmental health and I am interested in studying how environmental exposures occur and later influence human health, particularly in vulnerable populations within developing countries.
-I have experience conducting environmental toxicology research within the lab and in the field in Bangladesh.
-During my time with Dr. Kile I hope to determine the degree to which arsenic exposures in early life cause changes to immunological capacities.
-Outside of graduate school I enjoy all types of outdoor exercise.
-I grew up in the Sierra Nevada’s in Reno, Nevada, which helped me to develop a love for skiing, rock climbing, mountain biking, and mountaineering.
+Barrett's focus in graduate school was environmental health.
+He was interested in studying how environmental exposures occur and later influence human health, particularly in vulnerable populations within developing countries.
+He gained experience conducting environmental toxicology research within the lab and in the field in Bangladesh.
+During his time with Dr. Kile he worked to determine the degree to which arsenic exposures in early life cause changes to immunological capacities.
+Outside of graduate school he enjoyed all types of outdoor exercise.
+He grew up in the Sierra Nevada’s in Reno, Nevada, which helped him to develop a love for skiing, rock climbing, mountain biking, and mountaineering.

-My dissertation research focused on understanding how in utero exposure to common environmental chemicals such as mercury and arsenic alters epigenetic programming in the developing fetus.
-I successfully defended my doctoral dissertation in 2015.
-I plan to continue my training in environmental epigenetic epidemiology as a Postdoctoral Fellow at Harvard T.H.
+His dissertation research focused on understanding how in utero exposure to common environmental chemicals such as mercury and arsenic alters epigenetic programming in the developing fetus.
+He successfully defended his doctoral dissertation in 2015.
+He continued his training in environmental epigenetic epidemiology as a Postdoctoral Fellow at Harvard T.H.
 Chan School of Public Health.

 I am interested in reducing environmental hazards at work and preventing occupational injuries.
 To further this interest, my internship was with Life Technologies in Eugene, OR.
 Life Technology is a global life science company that operate a very well-recognized environmental health and safety program that oversees the welfare of approximately 10,000 people around the world.
 I graduated in 2012 and now work in the private sector as an environmental health and safety specialist.